DL&W’s primary differentiator: Anthracite.

 How one railroad turned Pennsylvania coal into splendor.

 Today, it’s hard to imagine coal as a luxury product.
-But at the height of American rail travel, anthracite wasn’t just fuel; it was a selling point.
-For the Delaware, Lackawanna & Western Railroad (DL&W), the use of anthracite coal incurred a reputation for clean, comfortable, and modern service.
+But at the height of American rail travel, anthracite wasn’t fuel as much as it was a selling point.
+For the Delaware, Lackawanna & Western Railroad (DL&W), the use of anthracite coal earned the company a reputation for clean, modern service.

 Why anthracite mattered

-Anthracite is the highest grade of coal, and it is especially well-suited for rail travel.
+Anthracite is the highest grade of coal and is especially well-suited for rail transport.
 Unlike the more common coal (bituminous), anthracite burns hot and slow, generating very little smoke.
-Cleaner combustion meant there were fewer cinders, fewer sparks, and less soot in the air.
-These benefits mattered to everyday people who engaged with rail service, whether they were a worker shoveling coal into a firebox or a well-dressed passenger riding in a car.
+For rail travel, cleaner combustion meant there were fewer cinders and sparks, and less soot in the air.
+These benefits mattered to everyday people who interacted with rail service, whether they were a worker shoveling coal into a firebox or a well-dressed passenger riding in a car.

-In the late 1800s and early 1900s, when open windows and unsealed cabins were still the norm, passengers especially noticed the difference.
-A cleaner-burning fuel meant cleaner air, cleaner clothing, and less irritation in confined spaces.
+In the late 1800s and early 1900s, when open windows and unsealed cabins were still the norm on trains, passengers especially noticed the difference.
+Cleaner-burning fuel meant cleaner air and clothing, and less breathing-related irritation in confined spaces.
 For the railroads, it meant a quieter, more efficient burn that produced steady heat and fewer mechanical problems.

 A railroad built on coal